Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Introduction

-In fully collisional plasma environments, viscosity is isotropic and follows the Spitzer form \citep{Spitzer_1962, Braginskii_1965}.
-However, in the weakly collisional, magnetized ICM, the ion gyro-radius is much smaller than the mean free path ($r_i \ll \lambda_i$), producing that momentum transport becomes anisotropic with respect to the magnetic field \citep[e.g.,][]{Braginskii_1965, Schekochihin_2006}.
+In the unmagnetized, fully collisional limit, viscosity is isotropic and follows the Spitzer form \citep{Spitzer_1962, Braginskii_1965}.
+However, in the weakly collisional, magnetized ICM, the ion gyro-radius is much smaller than the mean free path ($r_i \ll \lambda_i$), so momentum transport becomes anisotropic with respect to the magnetic field \citep[e.g.,][]{Braginskii_1965, Schekochihin_2006}.
 Magnetic fields thus impose a directional bias that shapes macroscopic dynamics and stability \citep{Schekochihin_2005, Squire_2016}, affecting both thermal conduction and viscosity \citep[e.g., ][]{Quataert_2008, Squire_2023}.
-The resulting pressure anisotropy can, in high-$\beta$ plasmas, drive kinetic microinstabilities—most notably the firehose (for excess parallel pressure) and mirror (for excess perpendicular pressure)—which rapidly generate pitch-angle scattering and regulate the anisotropy toward marginal stability \citep[e.g.,][]{Schekochihin_2008, Bale_2009, Rincon_2014}.
+The resulting pressure anisotropy, i.e. the difference between the pressure field components parallel and perpendicular to the magnetic field direction, can, in high-$\beta$ plasmas, drive kinetic microinstabilities—most notably the firehose (for excess parallel pressure) and mirror (for excess perpendicular pressure)—which rapidly generate pitch-angle scattering and regulate the anisotropy toward marginal stability \citep[e.g.,][]{Schekochihin_2008, Bale_2009, Rincon_2014}.
 This anisotropic (Braginskii) viscosity profoundly alters plasma dynamics—shaping magnetic field geometry or the development of turbulence—with consequences that cannot be captured by isotropic models alone \citep[e.g.,][]{Kunz_2011, Squire_2016}.

 Recent high-resolution X-ray spectroscopy has provided new constraints on turbulence in galaxy clusters.
 Hitomi observations of the Perseus galaxy cluster revealed relatively low velocity dispersions of $\sim160\ \mathrm{km\,s^{-1}}$ \citep{Hitomi_2016, Hitomi_2018}.
 XRISM finds low dispersion levels in systems such as Ophiuchus, Centaurus, Coma, and Abell 2029, with velocity dispersions in the range $\sim100$–$200\ \mathrm{km\,s^{-1}}$ and non-thermal pressure fractions of only a few percent \citep{XRISM_2025_centaurus, XRISM_2025_abell, XRISM_2025_Coma, XRISM_2025_Ophiuchus}.
-In the particular case of Abell 2029 \citep{XRISM_2025_Abell2029_profile}, XRISM finds a low and radially decreasing non-thermal pressure fraction out to $\sim R_{\rm 2500}$.
+In the particular case of Abell 2029 \citep{XRISM_2025_Abell2029_profile}, XRISM finds a low and radially decreasing non-thermal pressure fraction out to $\sim R_{\rm 2500}$\footnote{$R_{\mathrm{2500}}$ is defined as the radius enclosing the region of the cluster with a mean density 2500 times larger than the critical density of the universe.}.